<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 You’ll also want to check with you lender to see if there are any of those prepayment penalties that we touched on earlier so you can factor that into your budget as well.

 If your mortgage is paid off by the time of closing, congrats!
-Unless there are prepayment penalties, paying off your mortgage prior to closing can save you interest and other fees associated with paying off your mortgage at the time of closing.
+Unless there are prepayment penalties, paying off your mortgage before closing can save you interest and other fees associated with paying off your mortgage at the time of closing.

 Plus, you’re walking out of closing with a whole lot more money than if you had to write a check for the remaining balance of your loan to your lender.